EddyPiau/Residential-College-Tracking-System/README.md

 enhance overall service quality.

 **Remark:
-This project is a collaborative group project.
+This is a collaborative group project.
 Credit goes to my coursemates for their valuable contributions.**